Loyd Grossman: Other activities

-Grossman is a Liveryman of The Worshipful Company of Carpenters, an Honorary Liveryman of The Worshipful Company of Glaziers and Past Master of the Worshipful Company of Arts Scholars.
-He is a fellow of a number of learned societies: The Society of Antiquaries, The Royal Historical Society, The Society of Antiquaries of Scotland and The Royal Society of Medicine.
+Grossman is Master of the Worshipful Company of Carpenters, an Honorary Liveryman of the Worshipful Company of Glaziers and Past Master of the Worshipful Company of Arts Scholars.
+He is a fellow of a number of learned societies: the Society of Antiquaries, the Royal Historical Society, the Society of Antiquaries of Scotland and the Royal Society of Medicine.

 Personal life

 Grossman was married to Deborah Puttnam, the daughter of the film producer David Puttnam, from 1985 to 2004 and they have two daughters.
-Grossman is a keen scuba diver and a lifelong fan of the Boston Red Sox.
+In 2024, he married secondly the actress Melissa (Clare) Knatchbull (née Owen), daughter of High Court judge Sir John Owen and former wife of Michael Knatchbull, son of the Academy Award-nominated television and film producer John Knatchbull, 7th Baron Brabourne.
+He is a keen scuba diver and a lifelong fan of the Boston Red Sox.

-His Mid-Atlantic accent reflects his Boston origins and has frequently been the subject of parody including in adverts for his own sauces.
+His Anglo-American accent reflects his Boston origins and has frequently been the subject of parody including in adverts for his own sauces.

-Awards and honours
+Honours and awards

-Grossman was appointed an Officer of the Order of the British Empire in the 2003 Birthday Honours for services to patient care and was advanced to Commander of the Order of the British Empire in the 2015 Birthday Honours for services to heritage.
-He has Honorary doctorates from the University of Chester, the University of Lincoln and the University of Essex in recognition of his work for heritage and tourism.
+Grossman was appointed an Officer of the Order of the British Empire (OBE) in the 2003 Birthday Honours for services to patient care and promoted to Commander of the same Order (CBE) in the 2015 Birthday Honours for services to heritage.
+Grossman was knighted in the 2025 New Year Honours for services to Heritage.

+He was awarded an honorary DLitt degree from the University of Chester in 2007, an honorary DArts degree from the University of Lincoln in 2010, and an honorary DUniv degree from the University of Essex in 2014, all in recognition of his work for heritage and tourism.

+Grossman is a Fellow of the Society of Antiquaries of London (FSA) since 2010, a Fellow of the Royal Society of Arts (FRSA), a Fellow of the Society of Antiquaries of Scotland (FSAScot), a Fellow of the Royal Historical Society (FRHistS), and a Fellow of the Royal Society of Medicine (FRSM).